fbarfvestam/fbarfvestam/README.md

 - 👋 Hi, I’m @fbarfvestam
 - 👀 I’m interested in full stack web development and I'm currently a student at Chas Academy in Stockholm, Sweden to become a full-stack web developer.
 - 🌱 I’m currently learning JavaScript Angular / React / Node
-- This coming spring we are focusing on backend development as well as popular JS frameworks/ libraries.
+- This coming spring we are focusing on backend and frontend development as well as popular JS frameworks/ libraries.

 Deployed versions: